EvanHuang7/ai-tools/README.md

 ## <a name="deploy-app-with-docker-swarm-in-gce">☁️ Free: Deploy App with Docker Swarm in GCE VM (GCP)</a>

-Run apps in containers with Docker Swarm (Use more VM CPU and memory than Docker-compose file beucase running Docker Swarm orchestrator use around 200MB memory)
+Run apps in containers with Docker Swarm (Use more VM CPU and memory than docker-compose file beucase running Docker Swarm orchestrator use around 200MB memory)

 ⚠️ Note: make sure you finish previous `Deploy App with Docker Compose in GCE VM (GCP)` step first.